-- Add the butter to the bowl and continue needing for about another 5 minutes.
+- Add the butter to the bowl and continue kneading for about another 5 minutes.
 Put the dough onto a floured surface and begin to incorporate flour while you knead.
 Your dough should go from wet and sticky to smooth.
 No more stickiness.

 - In a large bowl spray with cooking spray, place your dough inside.
 Spray some plastic wrap and cover.
 Let it rest in a warm place for 1 to 2 hours.

 - In a food processor add the ingredients for (excluding the brown sugar) the filling and pulse until just combined.
 It should be a course mixture.

 - After the dough has risen, again place it onto a floured surface and knead it gently about five times.

 - Flour a rolling pin and roll the dough out into a rectangle that measures roughly 10×20 inches.

 - Spread the filling onto the dough and leave a 1-inch border then sprinkle the brown sugar evenly on top.